Present absentee

 Present absentees are Arab internally displaced persons (IDPs) who fled or were expelled from their homes in Mandatory Palestine during the 1947–1949 Palestine war but remained within the area that became the state of Israel.
-The term applies also to the descendants of the original IDPs.

-In 1950, 46,000 out of the 156,000 Israeli Arabs in Israel were considered Present absentees.
+In 1950, 46,000 out of the 156,000 Israeli Arabs in Israel were considered present absentees.
 According to 2015 estimates from Palestinian NGO BADIL, there are 384,200 IDPs in Israel and 334,600 IDPs in the Palestinian territories.

-IDPs are not permitted to live in the homes they formerly lived in, even if they were in the same area, the property still exists, and they can show that they own it.
+IDPs are not permitted to live in the homes they formerly lived in, even if they were in the same area as their home, the property still exists, and they can show that they own it.
 They are regarded as absent by the Israeli government because they were absent from their homes on a particular day, even if they did not intend to leave them for more than a few days, and even if they left involuntarily.
+The community carries out an annual March of Return to their former villages.

 IDPs in Israel

 If the definition is restricted to those displaced in the 1948 war and its immediate aftermath and their descendants, some 274,000 Arab citizens of Israel – or one in four in Israel – are internally displaced.

-The Internal Displacement Monitoring Centre estimated in 2007 that 150,000-420,000 internally displaced persons were living in Israel.
+The Internal Displacement Monitoring Centre estimated in 2007 that 150,000–420,000 internally displaced persons were living in Israel.
 The vast majority are Muslim (90%) and some 10% are Christian.
 There are no Druze among them "since no Druze village was destroyed in the 1948 war and no Druze left their settlements permanently."

 Organizations defending the rights of Arab citizens of Israel also generally include the 110,000 Bedouin forced to move in a closed area under military rule in the Negev in 1949 in their estimates of internally displaced Palestinians.
 Other internally displaced persons included in these counts are those who were displaced by ongoing home demolitions enacted against unlicensed structures or in unrecognized villages.
-Estimates based on this broader definition place the total population of IDPs at anywhere between 250,000 - 420,000 people.
+Estimates based on this broader definition place the total population of IDPs at anywhere between 250,000 and 420,000 people.